A Child Is Born

 Using verbs in what is commonly referred to as the prophetic perfect tense, Isaiah described future events as being so certain it is as though they had already happened.

-It is worth noting that the phrases, “a Child is born” and “a Son is given,” are not simply two ways of saying the same thing.
+It is worth noting that “a Child is born” and “a Son is given,” are not simply two ways of saying the same thing.
 These two phrases are significant descriptors of the unique nature of the Messiah.

 - The first emphasizes His virgin birth as a human baby and descendant of the Davidic Dynasty (Isa.
 7:14).